-In the first quarters of both 2021 and 2020, the Novel Coronavirus ("COVID-19") pandemic has significantly impacted how our customers use our products and services, how they interact with us, and how our employees work and provide services to our customers.
-During the first quarter of 2021, customer activity levels remained below normal which contributed to lower operating expense from reduced service transactions and significantly lower bad debt, however, we expect those trends to slowly return to pre-COVID-19 levels throughout 2021 as the economy reopens and normal activities resume.
+In the first half of both 2021 and 2020, the Novel Coronavirus ("COVID-19") pandemic has significantly impacted how our customers use our products and services, how they interact with us, and how our employees work and provide services to our customers.
+During the first half of 2021, customer activity levels remained below normal which contributed to lower operating expense from reduced service transactions and significantly lower bad debt, however, those trends are slowly returning to pre-COVID-19 levels and we expect that to continue throughout 2021 as the economy reopens and normal activities resume.